-The Prevention Research Center aims to enhance the skills of the public health workforce in conducting community-based prevention research to reduce health disparities by providing training, technical assistance and mentoring to students, post-doctoral fellows, community members, practitioners, and other researchers.
+The Prevention Research Collaborative aims to enhance the skills of the public health workforce in conducting community-based prevention research to reduce health disparities by providing training, technical assistance and mentoring to students, post-doctoral fellows, community members, practitioners, and other researchers.

 Graduate and Undergraduate Opportunities